Explorer¶

 Text Search¶

-Searches are generally composed of terms and operators.
+Searches generally consist of two parts: terms and operators.
 Wildcard queries are supported, where *

-matches zero or more arbitrary characters and ?
+matches 0 or more arbitrary characters, and ?

-matches one arbitrary character.
-To combine multiple terms into a complex query, you can use Boolean operators (AND/OR/NOT).
+matches 1 arbitrary character.
+To combine multiple terms into a complex query, Boolean operators (AND/OR/NOT) can be used.
 The Explorer uses the query_string() query syntax.

 Terms can be single words or phrases.
 For example: